 Detainees have access to the detention centre library and to the internet.
 Facilities normally include a fax machine.
-Following a Channel 4 TV programme exposing an abusive culture in Yarl's Wood detention centre, detainees reported that access to the website for the NGO Habeas Corpus was blocked, as well as access to other sites.387 Access to social media and skype are prevented.388 The All Party Parliamentary Group inquiry into detention found that 'in practice, detainees are often blocked from accessing sites that appear to have no security risk.
-These include the websites of Amnesty International, the BBC, IRC visitors groups, foreign language newspapers and other NGOs.
-The panel were particularly alarmed by reports that areas of the inquiry's own website were not accessible in some IRCs.389 New guidance was issued by the Home Office in 2016, aiming to make the access in detention centres more consistent and ensure that sites were not inappropriately blocked, although it does not apply to those held in prisons.390.
+Following a Channel 4 TV programme exposing an abusive culture in Yarl's Wood detention centre, detainees reported that access to the website for the NGO Habeas Corpus was blocked, as well as access to other sites.
+439 Access to social media and skype are prevented.
+440 The All Party Parliamentary Group inquiry into detention found that 'in practice, detainees are often blocked from accessing sites that appear to have no security risk.
+These include the websites of Amnesty International, the BBC, IRC visitors' groups, foreign language newspapers and other NGOs.
+The panel were particularly alarmed by reports that areas of the inquiry's own website were not accessible in some IRCs.'441 New guidance was issued by the Home Office in 2016, aiming to make the access in detention centres more consistent and ensure that sites were not inappropriately blocked, although it does not apply to those held in prisons.
+This guidance was updated in 2019.442